Computer model locks in Lions vs. Rams picks, score prediction for NFL Week 15

 How to bet Detroit Lions vs. Los Angeles Rams in NFL Week 15 action

 The Lions have won the last two games in this series, but the Rams are 6-point favorites in the latest Lions vs. Rams odds from DraftKings.
-The total sits at 55.
+The over/under for total points scored is 54.5.
 Kickoff from SoFi Stadium in Los Angeles is set for 4:25 p.m.
 ET.
 Before making any Rams vs. Lions picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Lions vs. Rams on Sunday